dinarakurmangaliyeva/TimeSeries_carproduction/README.md

 - **Tools Used:** R programming for data manipulation, visualization, and modeling.
 - **Findings:** Identified optimal ARIMA models for accurate prediction and explored seasonal and trend dynamics.

----

-Does this summary work for you?
-Let me know if you'd like adjustments or additional details.